 - compatible A user-defined compatible string that describes the target hardware as specific enough as required to prevent faulty updating systems with the wrong firmware.
 It will be matched against the compatible string defined in the update manifest. - bootloader The bootloader implementation RAUC should use for its slot switching mechanism.
 Currently supported values (and bootloaders) are barebox, grub, uboot. - mountprefix Prefix of the path where bundles and slots will be mounted.
 Can be overwritten by the command line option --mount.
 Defaults to /mnt/rauc/. - grubenv Only valid when bootloader is set to grub.
 Specifies the path under which the GRUB environment can be accessed. - barebox-statename Only valid when bootloader is set to barebox.
 Overwrites the default state state to a user-defined state name.
 If this key not exists, the bootchooser framework searches per default for /state or /aliases/state. - efi-use-bootnext Only valid when bootloader is set to efi.
 If set to false, this disables using efi variable BootNext for marking a slot primary.
 This is useful for setups where the BIOS already handles the slot switching on watchdog resets.
 Behavior defaults to true if option is not set. - activate-installed This boolean value controls if a freshly installed slot is automatically marked active with respect to the used bootloader.
 Its default value is true which means that this slot is going to be started the next time the system boots.
-If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot. - statusfile If this key exists, it points to a file where slot status information should be stored (e.g. slot specific metadata, see Slot Status).
-This file should be located on a filesystem which is not overwritten during updates. - max-bundle-download-size Defines the maximum downloadable bundle size in bytes, and thus must be a simple integer value (without unit) greater than zero.
+If the value of this parameter is false the slot has to be activated manually in order to be booted, see section Manually Switch to a Different Slot. - statusfile This key should be set to point to a central file where slot status information should be stored (e.g. slot-specific metadata, see Slot Status).
+This file must be located on a non-redundant filesystem which is not overwritten during updates.
+In most cases, a central status file is preferable to per-slot status files as it allows to store data also for read-only or (temporary) filesystem-less slots.
+However, if a per-slot status is required as one of the above-noted requirements cannot be met, one can use the value per-slot to document this decision.
+For background compatibility this option is not mandatory and will default to per-slot status files if not set. - max-bundle-download-size Defines the maximum downloadable bundle size in bytes, and thus must be a simple integer value (without unit) greater than zero.
 It overwrites the compiled-in default value of 8 MiB.